1caka12/PCPartCatalogueForms/README.md

 # PCPartsCatalogueForms
-A Windows Forms application for buying PC Parts.
+A Windows Forms application for buying PC parts.
 Contains a shop, administrator menu and report which get the information from a MySQL database.